wagdav/thewagner.net/content/2019-12-20-Functions-in-disguise.markdown

 documentation, the emphasis is mine:

 * _Input variables_ to accept values from the calling module.
-* _Output values_ to return results to the calling module
+* _Output values_ to return results to the calling module.
-* To _call_ a module means to include the contents of that module into the configuration with specific values for its _input variables_
+* To _call_ a module means to include the contents of that module into the configuration with specific values for its _input variables_.

 It's no surprise that modules actually are functions, or they should be.